malarium/hooksy/README.md

 ACCEPTED OPTIONS:

 ```
   spread?: number; // (Optional, fallback to 2) Accepts only numbers 1-5 - it defines the spread of colours.
-Spread of 1 indicates that all the defined colours will be visible all at once.
-Spread 5 indicates that gradient will be spread across elemen'ts width x 5 whoch will result in softer transition.
-The limitation of spread results from RAM savings (for FullHD screens this would generate 9600px gradient background).
+Spread of 1 indicates that the defined colours will be visible all at once, so no animation can be played.
+Spread 5 indicates that gradient will be spread across element's width x 5 which will result in softer transition.
+The limitation of spread results from RAM savings (for FullHD screens this would generate 9600px gradient background if applied for full screen width.
+For 4K - it would be 19200px which may already be a lot for some machines - hence the limitation).
-  colors: string[];
+  colors: string[]; // Example: [`#fc466b`, `#3f5efb`, `#1a2a6c`, `#b21f1f`, `#fdbb2d`].
+All formats accepted.
   movementDirection?: "left" | "right";
 ```